 - Seamless chroma key green backdrop

-- Solid colors and velvet curtains backdrop
+- Solid color and velvet curtains backdrop

 - LCD TV on movable stand for PowerPoint display

 The light box has a backdrop inside attached at the top and falls down into a gentle curve at the back and across the bottom to create a cyclorama background.
 Therefore, multiple LED sources can evenly diffuse light on the object’s surface from different angles in the light box.
 You can capture the finest and high quality photos of the object in the light box with minimum glare and shadow.Specifications

 - 5500K colour temperature

 - Backdrop sheet colour: black, white and green

 - Size: L80 x W70 x H65cm

 - Use DSLR or Digital Compact camera with no flash